New shelter will be a hot topic when homeless task force unveils recommendations

 “Definitely needed is a day shelter, we don’t need the Salvation Army is not full every night so, we need a day shelter to hold the people accountable to have job skill training that sort of thing,” says Commissioner Sean Frantom.

-The task force will be sitting down with commissioners to present the recommendations next Thursday in Augusta George Eskola WJBF NewsChannel 6.
+The task force will be sitting down with commissioners to present the recommendations next Thursday.